lazylibrarian/LazyLibrarian/README.md

 * If a nzb is found it will be send to sabnzbd or saved in a blackhole where your downloadapp can pick it up.
 * When processing the downloaded books it will save a coverpicture (if available) and save all metadata into metadata.opf next to the bookfile (calibre compatible format)
 * The new theme for the site allows it to be accessed (and usable) from devices with a smaller screen (such as an iPad)
+* AutoAdd feature for book management tools like Calibre which must have books in flattened directory structure
+* Added Usenet Crawler configuration + 2 NZB configurations (alas NZBMatrix is gone and removed)

 ##Screenshots
 <img src="http://i.imgur.com/O8awy.png" width="600">